How to create sprite sheets & animations for Flame Engine

 Downloading the assets

 Download the sprites and background image from here: assets.zip.
 You can use these assets for learning purposes.
-Please don't publish them in your own blog or tutorial, or use them in a game or app without my written consent.
+Please don't publish them on your own blog or tutorial, or use them in your own game or app without my written consent.

 Extract the contents into a folder called assets inside your Flutter project.
 The archive contains the graphics you see in the demo above: